Christopher Haydon is a theatre and film director. Next year Christopher will take over as Artistic Director of the Rose Theatre, Kingston.

-The world premiere of Barney Norris’ new adaptation of Kazuo Ishiguro’s THE REMAINS OF THE DAY played at Northampton Royal & Derngate, before heading out on a UK tour:
+He most recently directed MACBETH with Lucy Ellinson in the title role at the Manchester Royal Exchange.
+Earlier in the year he directed the world premiere of Barney Norris’ new adaptation of Kazuo Ishiguro’s THE REMAINS OF THE DAY at Northampton Royal & Derngate, before it headed out on a UK tour:

 ★★★★ “Christopher Haydon’s production…gives us well-orchestrated, cerebral theatre.”
 The Guardian (read the full review )